anzhonymg/dijkstra-js/README.md

 # dijkstra.js
-#### A class that implements the Dijkstra's algorithm to find the low-cost path from a given weighted graph.
+#### An implementation of the Dijkstra's algorithm to find the low-cost path from a given weighted graph.

 #### Get Started